how much money does 1 million YouTube views make

 Top YuTuber

-Like Nastya is Anastasia Radzinskaya, a child YouTuber from Russia.
-She runs kid-friendly YouTube channels with her parents, such as Like Nastya and Like Nastya Vlog.
+Like Nastya is Anastasia Radzinskaya, a child YouTuber from Russia, she runs kid-friendly YouTube channels with her parents, such as Like Nastya and Like Nastya Vlog.
 For example, Nastya's wealth has increased 850% in the last two years.

 Like Nastya's platform, it is the fifth most-watched and seventh most-subscribed online.
 Their wealth comes from ads displayed on YouTube and deals with brands to promote their products through its channel.